-further details may be posted in the summer on our "How to Contact Us..." page
+further details may be posted in the summer on our "Contact Us" web page

 Phone (urgent or important personal calls - up to 130 people share; also to reach our logistics coordinator re travel plans or other logistics): 802-391-8720.
 If you don't reach us, you can also try 802-422-3448 or 802-487-0399.
 For emergencies only, if you can't reach us at those numbers, call the Farm & Wilderness Emergency Pager, 888-622-3276-ask for the "Operations Coordinator" and "Retreat Group."
-Say you're calling for someone at Not Back to School Camp, Firefly Song, and be sure to leave a callback number.
+Say you're calling for someone at Not Back to School Camp, staying at Firefly Song, and be sure to leave a callback number.

-Mail: Camper Name, c/o NBTSC, Firefly Song, 263 Farm & Wilderness Rd, Plymouth, VT 05056 bedding!
-September is definitely the beginning of fall in Vermont.
-We spend our nights in three-sided (obviously non-insulated) cabins, and we've experienced dips into the low 30s.
-Imagine yourself snug in your down sleeping bag rated for winter camping conditions, or your down comforter (complete with twin-sized flannel sheets), or layers of wool blankets...nice and cozy, resting up for each actionpacked day at camp.
+Mail: Camper Name, c/o NBTSC, Firefly Song, 263 Farm & Wilderness Rd, Plymouth, VT 05056 photo by Signe Constable, 2013 bedding!
+We spend our nights in three-sided (obviously non-insulated) cabins, and we've occasionally experienced dips into the low 30s.
+Imagine yourself snug in your down sleeping bag rated for winter camping conditions, or your down comforter (complete with twin-sized flannel sheets), or layers of wool blankets...nice and cozy, resting up for each action-packed day at camp.
 You've got your trusty flashlight by your side in case you need to see anything in the night.
 (There's no electricity in the cabins.)
 A lovely thought...